utkarshrai003/password_schema_validator/README.md

 # password_schema_validator

 Password Schema Validator is an extension for Active Model Validations that provides an easy way to validate a password or a string against a user defined schema.
+This gem is a motivation from the npm module - https://github.com/tarunbatra/password-validator

 ## Install